maboa/MDN/landing-audio-video-delivery.md

 ###2.
 Your files have been encoded incorrectly

-Your files may have be encoded incorrectly - try encoding using on one of the following encoders:
+Your files may have been encoded incorrectly - try encoding using on one of the following encoders:

 - [Audacity](http://audacity.sourceforge.net/)
 - [Miro](http://www.getmiro.com/)